KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 Each framework has a folder under the Benchmarks folder, and each of those folders has a Scenes folder containing the benchmark scene for that framework.
 Run that scene using multiplayer playmode or do a build with that scene and start a server and a client to run the benchmark.
 The frames per second is displayed in the bottom left corner.
 Be sure to monitor this value to make sure it does not drop below the target sync rate
 (defaults to 30 syncs per second).
 If the frame rate is too low, for the best performance, do a build and keep the server window focused.
+You can also try updating the process priority for the server to "very high" or "realtime" to maintain the minimum required framerate.
+If the framerate of the server drops below 30, its sync rate will drop accordingly and alter the bandwidth measurement.

 Use Window's Resource Monitor or a packet capture tool such a [Wireshark](https://www.wireshark.org/) to view the bandwidth usage.
 All Frameworks are configured to run on port 7777 when running locally.